Freedom is what you do with what's been done to you.

 Power Fantasy: Deconstructed: Walker's underlying motive to intervening in Dubai is in some sense built upon his desire to fulfil a power fantasy of becoming a hero and saving the day, but his perceptions are so warped that he only succeeds in causing tragedy and destruction.
 By extension, this is implied to be equally applicable to the player, as most games (especially in the shooter genre) are built upon fulfilling this kind of power fantasy.
 Additionally, the game draws an implicit parallel between that idea of heroism and much of American foreign policy.

 The game mocks the player for having these, all but insulting the player for wanting to be a bad-ass one-man killing machine.

 Pretty Little Headshots: Averted.
-Most weapons result in a spray of blood, while the .44 revolver results in half the enemy's head exploding.
+Most weapons result in a spray of blood.
+Using stronger weapons, such as the 44 revolver, will cause the enemy's head to outright explode.
 When Lugo shoots the Radioman with his Beretta repeatedly in the head, the camera gets covered in blood.

 Justified, since you are fighting in and around a city in the middle of a desert that's also wracked with sandstorms.